Dear reader of ADxS.org, please excuse the disruption.

 8. Histamine and ADHD

-There is hardly any positive knowledge about a correlation between histamine intolerance and ADHD.
-NCBI / Pubmed did not find a single article under “histamine intolerance adhd”.78
+There is barely any positive knowledge of a correlation between histamine intolerance and ADHD.
+NCBI / Pubmed did not find a single article under “histamine intolerance adhd”.80

-A large cohort study found that taking antihistamines (especially first-generation antihistamines) in the first years of life significantly increased the risk of ADHD later in life.
-A disturbance of REM sleep was cited as a possible cause, which secondarily impaired brain maturation.79
+A large cohort study found that taking antihistamines (especially first-generation antihistamines) in the first years of life significantly increased the risk of later ADHD.
+Disorder of REM sleep was cited as a possible cause, which secondarily impaired brain maturation.81

-According to another study, former use of antihistamines in neurodermatitis sufferers increased ADHD symptoms.80
+According to another study, former use of antihistamines in people with ADHD increased ADHD symptoms.82

 Food additives (here: Sun yellow, carmoisine, tartrazine, ponceau 4R; quinoline yellow, allura red, sodium benzoate) can cause histamine release from circulating basophils.
-This is not allergic, i.e. not dependent on immunoglobulin E. The increased release of histamine can increase ADHD symptoms in carriers of certain gene variants of the genes that encode histamine-degrading enzymes81
+This is not allergic, i.e. not dependent on immunoglobulin E. The increased release of histamine can - in carriers of certain gene variants of the genes that encode histamine-degrading enzymes - increase ADHD symptoms83

-A report on 4 individual cases of children with ADHD with learning disabilities describes a very large improvement in ADHD symptoms with antihistamines.82
+A report of 4 individual cases of learning disabled children with ADHD described a very large improvement in ADHD symptoms with antihistamines.84

 The H3 histamine receptor is thought to be involved in arousal, control of pituitary hormone release, cognitive function, motivation, goal-directed behavior, memory and sleep-wake cycles.
-However, clinical trials of H3 receptor drugs for ADHD (MK-0249, Bavisant, PF-03654746) were unsuccessful in phase 2 trials or were discontinued in phase 2 (betahistine).83
+However, clinical trials of H3 receptor drugs for ADHD (MK-0249, Bavisant, PF-03654746) have been unsuccessful in phase 2 trials or have been discontinued in phase 2 (betahistine).85

 8.1.
 Histamine often elevated in ADHD